 Autistic Self Advocacy in Ontario

-For too long, autistics have been excluded from input into Provincial decision-making — and mostly invisible in media coverage.
-We are changing that and we hope you will join us!
+For too long, autistics have been excluded from input into policy decision-making in Canada — and mostly invisible in media coverage.
+We are changing that and we hope you will join us.

 The autistic community is strong and it’s an exciting time to get involved.
 If you are autistic and would like to connect with A4A, please join our Facebook page and Twitter feed.
 There you can find and share info about meetups, political activism and other events and resources.
 We also have an active parent auxiliary; contact us for info!